FKnottenbelt/Expenses_with_docker/README.md

 - Cleaning up when done:
 Don't forget to clean up the container (and maybe the image too) before you go:

-remove the container
+remove the container:
 ```
 $ docker stop ruby-postgres
 $ docker rm ruby-postgres
 ```
 remove the postgres image:
 ```
 $ docker rmi postgres
 ```
+***
 ### Expenses app

 Small command line application to track expenses